sdlpal/sdlpal/docs/README.md

 Running the game
 ================

-The data files required for running the game are not included with the source package due to copyright issues, so you need to obtain them from a licensed game copy before you can run the game.
+The data files required for running the game are not included with the source package due to copyright issues.
+You need to obtain them from a licensed copy of the game before you can run the game.

 To run the game, copy all the files in the original game CD to a directory, then copy the built SDLPAL executable to the same directory, and run the executable.

-Note that the filenames of data files should be all in lower-case under systems that use case-sensitive filesystems such as Linux or other Unix-like operating systems.
+Note that the filenames of data files should be all in lower-case under systems that use case-sensitive filesystems such as GNU/Linux or other Unix-like operating systems.

 If you prefer using MIDI as background music source, please note that the MIDI playing feature is not yet complete under every supported platform.
 Currently, **offical** support is provided under *Windows Desktop*, *Universal Windows Platform*, *Android*, *iOS* and *macOS*.
-There is also a preliminary support for *Linux* that relys upon package *timidity*.
+There is also a preliminary support for *GNU/Linux* that relys upon package *timidity*.
 Other platforms do not support playing MIDI for now.

 Configuring the game